emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 TEXTDECODER
 ===========

-Is enabled, use the JavaScript TextDecoder API for string marshalling.
+If enabled, use the JavaScript TextDecoder API for string marshalling.
 Enabled by default, set this to 0 to disable.
 If set to 2, we assume TextDecoder is present and usable, and do not emit any JS code to fall back if it is missing.
 In single threaded -Oz build modes,